cleanlab/regression-label-error-benchmark/low_rsquared_set/modeling/README.md

 - **Data Collection in Original Dataset**:
     - Collected from wikipedia talk pages
-    - 5 annotators provides politeness rating on scale 0-25.

-- **given_label**:
+    - The original annotations from Amazon Mechanical Turkers for the given utterance.
+Ratings are on a 1-25 scale.
-    - `stanford_politeness_wiki_furthest`: labels which are furthest from the median of all the 5 annotators
+    - There are total of 5 annotators.
-    - `stanford_politeness_wiki_random`: labels are randomly selected among the 5 annotators

 - **true_label**:
     Median of all the 5 annotators are considered as true_label.
 This is same in both the datasets considered in the benchmark.

+- **given_label**:
+    - `stanford_politeness_wiki_furthest`: labels which are furthest from the median of all the 5 annotations.
+This is done to create a tough regression problem.
+    - `stanford_politeness_wiki_random`: labels are randomly selected among available 5 annotation.

 **Dataset Preparation**